 Under EU law, if you make cross-border payments of up to €50,000 within the EU, you will not pay more than the cost of a national transaction.

-This rule applies to all electronically processed payments in euros, including:
+This rule applies to all electronically processed payments, including:

 - transfers between bank accounts in different EU countries